 RESEARCH

 Haam Lab is interested in understanding the mechanism of memory formation processes.
 Memory consolidation is one of the two major memory formation processes and is responsible for forming long-term memories in the neocortex from the initially encoded hippocampal memories.
 The consolidation processes predominantly occurs during sleep when the hippocampus communicates with the neocortex to send newly encoded memories that formed during waking.
 Neuronal activities during sleep in these brain regions are indicated in memory consolidation, but the underlying mechanism is mostly unknown.
-Using a variety of recording approaches and behavioral studies, Haam Lab aims to investigate neural circuits responsible for memory consolidation and how these circuits are altered in disrupted metabolism and dementia.
+Using a variety of recording approaches and behavioral studies, Haam Lab aims to investigate neural circuits responsible for memory consolidation and how these circuits are altered by chronic stress, disrupted metabolism, and aging.

 Measuring Synaptic Activities Using Electrophysiology